ozymandias547/webpack-starter-kit/README.md

 npm start
 ```

 build development or production - generates a /dist folder in the root directory with compiled JS/CSS bundles.
-Copy this dist folder into a statically server folder on any apache server, or setup a more complicated server such as node.
+Copy this dist folder into a statically served folder, or extend this project with node precompiling your components.
 ```
 npm run build-dev
 npm run build-prod #minifiies and concatenates